Rob--W/cookie-manager/README.md

 manager by clicking on the extension button in the toolbar (desktop) or the Cookie Manager menu item (Firefox for Android 55+).

+Cookie Manager is created by Rob Wu <rob@robwu.nl> (https://robwu.nl/).
+If you have suggestions or questions, open an issue at https://github.com/Rob--W/cookie-manager/issues or send me a mail.

 ## Supported features

 - Viewing all cookies